Representing Canada’s Leading Biobanks

 Dr. Trudel obtained her medical degree in Québec City at the Université Laval in 2005 while completing a master degree in Experimental Medicine in 2004 (combined MD/MSc program) working on biomarkers in prostate cancer.
 She completed her residency in Anatomical Pathology at the Université Laval in 2011.
 During her residency, she entered the Clinician-Investigator (CI) Program of the Royal College of Canada and she was appointed as residents' representative in the CI Program and she completed her PhD in 2014.
 From 2011 to 2013, Dr. Trudel worked in the area of prostate cancer as part of The Terry Fox Foundation Strategic Health Research Training Program in Cancer Research at Canadian Institutes of Health Research and Ontario Institute of Cancer Research (Molecular Oncologic Pathology).
 Since 2014, Dr. Trudel is a clinician scientist at the CHUM (Centre Hospitalier de l’Université de Montréal), and her main research interests are the characterization of an aggressive variant of prostate cancer, intraductal carcinoma of the prostate, and the application of Raman spectroscopy to clinical diagnosis of tumors.
 She is the only pathologist in Canada who received twice the Junior Scientist Award of the Canadian Association of Pathologists/Association canadienne des pathologistes.
 She is the co-director of the molecular pathology platform at the CHUM research center and is a reference pathologist in large biobanking initiative such as the Canadian Prostate Cancer Biomarker Network (CPCBN).

-Dr. Lois Shepherd
+Lois Shepherd

 College of Advisors Member